takahirosuzuki1980/FAST-iCLIP/README.md

 1. Clone this repository by running one of the following:
 	- `git clone git@github.com:ChangLab/FAST-iCLIP.git` if you use ssh authentication
 	- `git clone https://github.com/ChangLab/FAST-iCLIP.git` otherwise
-2. `cd` into the `FAST-iCLIP` folder.
+2. Type `cd FAST-iCLIP` to enter the folder.
-3. To install, run `./configure`.
+3. Run `./configure`.
 This will check for dependencies (below) and download necessary files (bowtie indices, gene lists and genomes, and example iCLIP data).
+4. Run `sudo python setup.py install`.
+If you do not have sudo privileges, run `python setup.py install --user` or `python setup.py install --prefix=<desired directory>`.
 4. You should see three new folders inside `FAST-iCLIP`: `docs`, `rawdata`, and `results`.
 5. Try running the following command:
-  `./fasticlip -i rawdata/example_MMhur_R1.fastq rawdata/example_MMhur_R2.fastq --mm9 -n MMhur -o results`.
-It should run fairly quickly.
+  `fasticlip -i rawdata/example_MMhur_R1.fastq rawdata/example_MMhur_R2.fastq --mm9 -n MMhur -o results`.
+It should run in ~1 hour.
 Look inside `results/MMhur` for output files.

-To run `fasticlip` from outside its installation directory, add the following lines to the end of your `.bash_profile` script:
+You can `fasticlip` from outside its installation directory.
+To do this, add the following lines to the end of your `.bash_profile` script:

 	export FASTICLIP_PATH=<your absolute FAST-iCLIP installation path>
 	export PATH=$FASTICLIP_PATH:$PATH